-For problems such as $\ncols$-\COL, all states are equally constraining and such cheats do not occur, hence enabling us to prove the same lower bounds under more restrictive parameters such as feedback vertex set in this case.
-But for \emph{vertex-deletion problems} like the mentioned \OCT, these cheats do occur and pose a big issue when trying to compress the path gadgets into a single separator $\modulator$.
+For problems such as $\ncols$-\COL, all states are equally constraining and such cheats do not occur, hence enabling us to prove the same lower bounds under more restrictive parameters such as feedback vertex set.
+But for \emph{vertex deletion problems}, like \OCT, these cheats do occur and pose a big issue when trying to compress the path gadgets into a single separator $\modulator$, since deletions in $\modulator$ are highly favorable.
 On a single separator $\modulator$ such behavior means that one partial solution is \emph{dominating} another and if we cannot control this behavior, then we lose the dominated partial solution for the purpose of encoding group assignments.
 Concretely, for \OCT we obtain dominating partial solutions by deleting further vertices in the single separator $\modulator$.
 The number of deletions is bounded from above by the \emph{budget constraint}, but if we limit the number of deletions in $\modulator$, then we do not have $3^{|\modulator|}$ partial solutions anymore and the construction may not be able to attain the desired base in the running time.

 To resolve this issue we expand upon a technique of Cygan et al.~\cite{CyganDLMNOPSW16} and construct an instance with a slightly large parameter value, i.e., a slightly larger single separator $\modulator$.
-Thus, we can consider only a restricted family of partial solutions on $\modulator$ and the restricted family is still able to encode sufficiently many group assignments.
-We restrict the partial solutions so that only pairwise non-dominating partial solutions remain, for \OCT we achieve this by only considering partial solutions with the same number of deletions in $\modulator$.
-To enforce this restriction, we construct a \emph{structure gadget} providing a lower bound on the number of deletions in $\modulator$.
+Thus, we can limit the number of deletions and are still able to encode sufficiently many group assignments.
+More precisely, we consider only partial solutions with the same number of deletions in $\modulator$, hence only pairwise non-dominating partial solutions remain.
+We construct a \emph{structure gadget} to enforce a lower bound on the number of deletions in $\modulator$.
 A positive side effect is that the remaining gadgets can also leverage the structure of the partial solutions.